harrisonde/mugin/README.md

-# Login Face
+# Mugin

-## Description of Login Face
+## Description of Mugin
-Login-Face makes loging into your web applicaions dead simple, just use your face.
+Mugin makes loging into your web applicaions dead simple, just use your mug.

 ## Expectation
 Expect to experience using your mug to login into a simple applicion.

 ## What is in this repository might I ask?

 Well, yes - you absolutely should ask.
-This repository holds one JavaScript applicaion, Login Face, which includes:
+This repository holds one JavaScript applicaion, Mugin, which includes:
 	* Super clean responsive user interface
 	* ...